Exhibition Blocks

 When you organize objects into their respective sections in the Object Manager, those objects will automatically appear on section pages.

-You can also create a custom selection of objects.
-Here we’ve selected objects to display as a carousel of exhibition highlights.
-Once selected, you can arrange via drag and drop.
+You can also create a custom selection of objects (for example, a group of exhibition highlights).

 Blocks allow you to customize the look and feel of your exhibition and the display of your objects and content.

-If you’d like a short demo, need some help getting started, or want to strategize about Blocks for your exhibition, reach out.
+If you’d like a short demo, need some help getting started, or want to strategize about Blocks for your exhibition, don't hesitate to reach out.